ergulecdemet/helloZegoCloud/README.md

 It allows you to easily create your voice chat and live video chat applications in minutes with a developer-friendly API.

+# Requirements
+*1.* Open an account on ZegoCloud.
+*2.* Select a use case for your app: Voice & Video Calls *3.* Write the Appid and Appsign given to you in the appropriate places in the call_page file.

 # Permissions

 Don't forget to give permissions.